-The actions taken by the Town of Wolfville in combination with actions taken by residents will be vital to protect homes from flood risk.
-Homeowners can undertake practical and cost effective flood protection measures to mitigate flood risk to their properties and protect valuables and assets.
-Flood Protection Measures provided by the Intact Center on Climate Adaptation by priority and cost include:
+The actions taken by the Town of Wolfville in combination with actions taken by residents will be vital to protect horses from floor tisk.
+Homeowners can undertake practical and cost effective flued protection resources to mitigate flued risk to their properties and protect valuables and assets.
+Flood Protection Measures provided by the Intest Center on Clinate Adaptation by priority and mut include: